christytan/ords-apex-dbcs/exacs-QA/ConfigureDevClient.md

 **Note: Please make sure to change you Database Password, Host, and Service_Name in the above command.**

-- When succesfully connected, you should see the below image or something similar to it.
+- When successfully connected, you should see the below image or something similar to it.

 ![](./images/Infra/ConfigureDevEnv/sqlplus-conn.png " ")